Below is a list of 20 the books by this author.

 Cakes, cookies or pie?
 A rivalry among local bakers is the basis for this deliciously sweet, off-the-wall picture book.
-Monsieur Oliphant's cake shop,...
+Monsieur Oliphant's cake...
 [Read More]

 Cakes, cookies or pie?
 A rivalry among local bakers is the basis for this deliciously sweet, off-the-wall picture book.
 Monsieur Oliphant's cake shop, the only bakery game in town, has long had customers lining up outside its door for Oliphant's delicious jelly rolls and marvelous wedding cakes . . . until the day cookie concocter Mademoiselle Fée takes over the old shoemaker's shop.
 And it isn't long before the divine piemaker Madame Clotilde soon moves into the old bric-a-brac shop.
 Three different bakers all trying to outclass one another means their little cul-de-sac is packed with customers every day and night, so, one morning, when everyone is bumpling and jostling each other with their cakes, cookies and pies, a food disaster -- a massacre of cream, a devastation of crumbs -- is inevitable!
 Only one little girl has the drive (or appetite?) to find a solution, but can it last?
 This madcap tale of frenzied cooks and zany eats (and one very lucky town) will delight readers with a sweet tooth of any age!

 The first title in a hilarious new chapter book series for emerging readers.
 Isabel and Zoë are favorite friends — most of the time.
-They h...
+They...
 [Read More]

 The first title in a hilarious new chapter book series for emerging readers.
 Isabel and Zoë are favorite friends — most of the time.
 They have side-by-side cubbies.
 And they never take off their friendship bracelets.
 But sometimes, Isabel isn’t Zoë’s favorite friend at all.
 Because sometimes, the fun things they do end in a no-fun way.
 Like getting sent to the principal’s office because of Isabel’s shenanigans.
 Now Zoë’s mad at Isabel, and Isabel’s miserable.
 Isabel’s trying everything to win her friend back.
 Will getting a new puppy help Isabel mend her friendship with Zoë?
 There’s a new girl in town for early readers to love, love, love — and she comes with a fluffy sidekick!

 At last, it's Jasper John Dooley's turn to be Star of the Week at school.
 Unfortunately, nothing turns out as planned.
-His Show and Tell falls flat.
-A...
+His Show and Tell falls flat....
 [Read More]

 At last, it's Jasper John Dooley's turn to be Star of the Week at school.
 Unfortunately, nothing turns out as planned.
 His Show and Tell falls flat.
 A new baby at his friend Ori's house steals his spotlight.
 And worst of all, the new baby has only-child Jasper wondering if his own family is too small.
 When Jasper decides to build himself a brother (named Earl) out of wood, Earl's schoolyard shenanigans send Jasper to the principal's office!
 But with a little help from family and friends, things turn around for Jasper.
 And by the time Friday arrives, he is once again sure that he has what it takes to be a star.
 Jasper John Dooley: Star of the Week is the first in a series of chapter books featuring a charismatic and funny central character.
 An only child with active, loving parents (and a most impressive lint collection), Jasper John Dooley is a true original.

 Every Wednesday, Jasper John Dooley plays Go Fish for jujubes with Nan at her apartment.
-They ride up and down in the elevator as many times as he wan...
+They ride up and down in the elevator as many times as he...
 [Read More]

 Every Wednesday, Jasper John Dooley plays Go Fish for jujubes with Nan at her apartment.
 They ride up and down in the elevator as many times as he wants.
 And they use a trunk of old clothes for games of Dress Up Nan.
 So how can she go away on a cruise to Alaska for a week and leave him behind?
 Thinking about it makes Jasper feel funny.
 It's like all the air is seeping out through a hole in his belly. ?It just feels pththth.?
 After Jasper accidentally staples his belly at school and gets two more holes, one Band-Aid alone isn't enough to keep the air inside him all week --- it takes thirty-four Band-Aids to patch him up!
 Will Jasper find a way to survive his time apart from Nan?
 This title from the chapter book series by Caroline Adderson beautifully and age-appropriately conveys how it feels to love someone dearly, and to miss them terribly.
 It would make an excellent starting point for classroom discussions or writing assignments about these emotions.
 With its engaging and entertaining story, it will also be a favorite for independent reading time.
 Jasper John Dooley is a quirky and memorable character who is funny and just a bit irreverent.
 And Adderson's depictions of life in early elementary school are spot-on: particularly hilarious are the capitalized descriptive names, such as when Jasper gets in trouble for ?doing a Very Dangerous Thing at recess.?

 Pudding Tat is born on the Willoughby Farm in 1901 -- just another one of Mother Tat's kittens.
-But it turns out that Pudding is anything but ordinary...
+But it turns out that Pudding is anything but...
 [Read More]

 Pudding Tat is born on the Willoughby Farm in 1901 -- just another one of Mother Tat's kittens.
 But it turns out that Pudding is anything but ordinary.
 He is pure white with pink eyes that, though beautiful, do not see well, and hearing that is unusually acute.
 He finds himself drawn to the sweet sounds of the world around him -- the pattering heartbeat of a nearby mouse, the musical tinkling of a distant stream.
 Soon the sounds of adventure call to Pudding, too.
 But before he can strike out into the wide world on his own, he hears a voice -- coming from right inside his own ear.
 A flea has claimed Pudding as his host.
 The bossy parasite demands that Pudding take him away from the lowly barn and the drunken singing of his fellow fleas.
 He doesn't want adventure but a finer life -- one where he can enjoy a warm bed and blood flavored not with mice, but with beef tenderloin and cream.
 Fortunately for this mismatched pair, the world is an extremely interesting place in 1901.
 Over the next decade and a half, Pudding and his flea find themselves helping to make history -- a journey over Niagara Falls in a barrel, a visit to the Pan-American Exposition on the day President McKinley is shot, a luxurious stay in Manhattan with songwriter Vincent Bryan, a terrifying trip on the airship America, and a voyage on the ill-fated Titanic.
 Through each narrow escape, the call to adventure for the cat, and luxury for his disgruntled flea, beckons them on, right to the devastation of a World War I battlefield.
 Then Pudding is filled with a new longing, one that brings him, with his flea's help now, full circle and back home.